“Sometimes, I like to overthink that much. I start to overthink my overthinking.”

 The most common targets for narcissists are those who see different perceptions, who are kind, caring and compassionate, with a willingness to help others, empathetic people who trust and choose to see the best in everyone, even when people show them the worst, they believe they can help.

-Irrational anxiety is when we are safe at that moment, yet fear the worst due to repeated bad past experiences.
+Irrational anxiety is when we are safe at that moment yet fear the worst due to repeated bad past experiences.

 So how do narcissistic people so subtly cause people to have major anxiety issues?

-One way to heal self-doubt, is to start paying attention to how you are talking to yourself, your subconscious has been trained to think certain ways and it’s time to make your conscience take over, writing down any negative thoughts, who put them there?
+One way to heal self-doubt is to start paying attention to how you are talking to yourself, your subconscious has been trained to think certain ways, and it’s time to make your conscience take over, writing down any negative thoughts.
+Who put them there?
 Are they true or false?
-Looking for things that contradict those thoughts, of you, believe you are not capable of doing something, look for a time you have to give your mind the evidence you can, if your not comfortable in what you ware change it and be who you want to be, it’s for you and your own prescriptions what you ware not others, those who judge have insecurities within.
+Looking for things that contradict those thoughts of you, if you believe you are not capable of doing something, look for a time you have to give your mind the evidence you can. if you are not comfortable in what you wear, change it and be who you want to be, it’s for you and your prescriptions what you wear, not what others think of you.
+Those who judge have insecurities within.
 Doubting you are not good enough, why not?
-Everyone is good enough, just because a toxic person tried to derail you, doesn’t make you not good enough, it makes them not good enough for you, gives responsibility back to the rightful owner.
+Everyone is good enough.
+Just because a toxic person tried to derail you doesn’t make you not good enough.
+It makes them not good enough for you, give responsibility back to the rightful owner.

 Excessive worry.
-They cause you to worry about so many aspects of your life and your relationship, by being continually told you’re not good enough outright, or by always been punished for something, it might just be the simple things of them always telling you that you haven’t made their food right, the house isn’t clean enough, how could you be late?
-If you plan to go out fearing their reactions when you tell them, or when you get home, the silent treatments they give you, to financial abuse, where they either beg and plead for all your money, taking loans out for them, or they limit the money they give you causing financial stress, constantly worrying about what mood they’ll wake up in, to what mood they are in when you get home or they arrive home, not daring to speak up for yourself for fear of reactions as they are never looking for compromise it’s always their way or you get punished way, living in fear of what they might do, what they might say to others.
+Narcissists cause you to worry about so many aspects of your life and your relationship, by being continually told you’re not good enough outright, or by always being punished for something, it might just be the simple things of them always telling you that you haven’t made their food right, the house isn’t clean enough, how could you be late?
+If you plan to go out fearing their reactions when you tell them, or when you get home, the silent treatments they give you, to Financial Abuse. where they either beg and plead for all your money, taking loans out for them, or they limit the money they give you causing financial stress, constantly worrying about what mood they’ll wake up in, to what mood they are in when you get home, or they arrive home, not daring to speak up for yourself for fear of reactions as they are never looking for compromise it’s always their way, or you get punished way, living in fear of what they might do, what they might say to others.
 Worrying about the actual relationship and what’s happening, worrying about your own mind and only getting reality checks from the very person who’s confusing you and doing their utmost to take you down.
 Worrying if they are cheating, never getting the answers you’re looking for.
 Worrying about what others think, worrying about what you can or can not do.

 Compulsive behaviour.
 Living or being around a narcissist causes so much uncertainty within our lives, not knowing what’s going to happen next, who they are going to be that day, if the bills will be paid, where you’ll live, triangulation from the narcissist about those around you, fearing that others don’t like you, uncertainty who genuinely cares.

-Help with Overcoming trauma bonding and anxiety online course.
+To help with overcoming the trauma bond and anxiety course.